-The point is that judging the performance of your securities, funds or entire portfolio over a one year time horizon doesn’t tell you very much about your success or failure as an investor (assuming you don’t completely blow-up your portfolio).
+The point is that judging the performance of your securities, funds or entire portfolio over a one-year time horizon doesn’t tell you very much about your success or failure as an investor (assuming you don’t completely blow-up your portfolio).
 There will be good years and bad years.
-Sometime everything works.
+Sometimes everything works.
 Sometimes nothing works.
 Other times there will be a wide dispersion in returns depending on the asset class, style, strategy or geography.

 Many investors are worried this year because markets haven’t really gone anywhere or provided much in the way of returns.
 There are still a couple months remaining before year-end, so you never know what will happen.

 However, level-headed investors understand that their one-year returns don’t really matter in the grand scheme of things.
 As William Bernstein once said, “Investment wisdom begins with the realization that long-term returns are the only ones that matter.”